 A Cisco IM and Presence cluster (or clusters) can be deployed to provide enterprise-class presence and instant messaging in an environment where Unified CM is not deployed for call control for specific users.
-A deployment of IM and Presence only is also referred to as Jabber for Everyone.
 Unified CM is still required to establish user accounts entered either manually or through LDAP synchronization.
-A Cisco IM and Presence instant messaging only deployment synchronizes user information from Unified CM in the same way as is done with a full Unified COmmunications deployment.
-If Unified CM is not deployed or if the existing deployed Unified CM will not be used for instant messaging only, a Cisco MCS 7816 Media Convergence Server with preloaded Unified CM software is provided as an option.
+A Cisco IM and Presence instant messaging only deployment synchronizes user information from Unified CM in the same way as is done with a full Unified Communications deployment.
+If Unified CM is not deployed or if the existing deployed Unified CM will not be used for instant messaging only, a single Unified CM virtualized instance will have to be set up to provide for user configuration.